Middle East and North Africa

 Artists for the Earth is a collaborative campaign for artists that are using the power of their art to heighten awareness, increase relevance in everyday lives, mobilize action and illuminate the pathway to change for our planet and hope for the future.

 Contact the Earth Day MENA Office

-For all MENA inquiries, contact Rusul Al Shihab, Direct for Earth Day 2020 Middle East and North Africa region: [email protected]
+For all MENA inquiries, contact Rusul Al Shihab, Direct for Earth Day in Middle East and North Africa region: [email protected]

 What can you do